Nets-Platform-Enablement/tf-module-aws-infra-pipeline/README.md

   - AWSCodeArtifactAdminAccess
   - AmazonSNSFullAccess
 - If terraform should be able to manage any additional AWS services, you can provide AWS Policies using `managed_policies` variable.
+- If the pipeline is trying to make changes to _itself_, things most likely will break.
+In such case, perform `terraform apply` manually.